stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ## SMC++
 - want to calculate historical population sizes
-- also want to follow up on question posed in Soe's draft on the relationship between UGA and DNK samples
+- also want to follow up on question posed in Soe draft on the relationship between UGA and DNK samples

 ```bash